human-ui/memo/README.md

 No dependencies outside the standard Python 3 libraries.

+The database (which is just a plain folder) is expected to be on `braintree.mit.edu` but can be modified freely in the config file.

 ### Environment variables

 You need to create a new environment variable `MEMO` that points to a folder where you will store your runs.